 Arriving at church

 When arriving at the parish, please have face masks for every person (this includes children 5 & up) and hand sanitizer.
 The wearing of face masks is required for the faithful upon entering church which is the expressed directive of the bishop and our pastor.
-The faithful should all enter through the side entrance on the north side of church by the parking lot.

 Please do not bring items containing bleach into the church as such things could damage pews.
 Pews will be marked for seating to maintain social distancing; families may sit together.
 Seating will be from the front of church to the back, so we ask that you take the first available pew.